 The Four Main Symptoms of PTSD

-Reliving the Event
+- Reliving the Event

 Memories are strong visions that bring people back to “re-experience” an event.
 While memories can be joyous, those with PTSD are typically haunted by their trauma.
-The events that caused the brain to succumb to PTSD will occur again and again in the mind of the affected.
+The events that caused the brain to succumb to PTSD will repeatedly occur in the mind of the affected.
 Some patients find themselves reliving the events while they are awake, having flashbacks that can be triggered by any number of sounds, smells, or tastes.
 Other individuals will relive their traumatic events in their sleep, having “nightmares” that force them to witness the incident again.

 Common Treatments for Post-Traumatic Stress Disorder

 CBT is based on the idea that psychological conditions develop because of how people interpret and evaluate situations, thoughts, and behaviors.
 CBT aims to help people learn healthier ways of coping with distressing emotions and how to reduce avoidance behaviors and other problematic actions, like substance abuse.

 Three different therapies fall under the heading of CBT:

 - Exposure Therapy - Exposure therapy is designed to reduce the level of fear and anxiety associated with PTSD-related “triggers,” which are situations, sounds, or even people who bring on reminders of the traumatic event.
 The fear reduction is accomplished by exposing patients to triggers and working through the associated fears and anxieties in a therapeutic environment.

 - Stress Inoculation Training (SIT) - The goal of SIT is to help people with PTSD gain confidence in their ability to deal with the anxiety and fear that accompany reminders of the original trauma.
 A therapist will help the person with PTSD become aware of their triggers so they can immediately recognize those signs and quickly address them with coping or relaxing techniques.